frillweeman/alprleaks/README.md

 This script is preloaded with 3 IP addresses, but more can be added.

+Research credit to [Matt Brown](https://www.youtube.com/@mattbrwn).
+For more into, watch his [YouTube video](https://youtu.be/0dUnY1641WM?si=A2geeOF-FCunDW-v) reporting this vulnerability.

 ## Running Locally

 To run this project locally, follow these steps: